8 Delicious Alternatives to Syrah

 To understand what defines the “yumminess” of Syrah, we took a look at Syrah’s taste profile in the Wine Folly book.
 Syrah wines have a wide range of potential flavors, but there are several characteristics that are fundamental:

-- A sweet smokiness when Syrah is aged in toasted oak
+- A sweet smokiness when Syrah (aka Shiraz) is aged in toasted oak barrels.

 We can use these basic tastes to find other great wines.
-In fact, if you’re curious, we’ve written about this before for Cabernet Sauvignon: 8 Delicious Alternatives to Cabernet Sauvignon
+Check it out:

 Smoky Shiraz-like Wines